darrenks/nibbles/docs/tutorial_basics.md

 	Hi
 	there

+A list of strings can be created by listing multiple strings together without spaces between them, e.g. `"hi""there"` -> `["hi","there"]`

 ### A note on example format in this tutorial

 -	Inline examples (with &#x2907;) mean the result is shown in "show" form (strings are escaped, lists bracketed, etc.).
 So `"Hi\nthere"` -> `"Hi\nthere"`